-On behalf of the Board, I would like to thank all our team members for their continued loyalty, achievements and hard work throughout the year.
-I'm looking forward to the opportunities and challenges of the year ahead and to sharing our success with our shareholders.
+On behalf of the Board, I thank all our team members for their loyalty, continued hard work and significant achievements.
+Together we look forward to the challenges of the year ahead and are excited about our future.
+We remain true to our goal of delivering success to shareholders through the enhanced management of lymphoedema around the world.